 The grieving process doesn’t have a set end date, either, so social media can become a way to let your friends, family, and even coworkers know where you are in the process and how you’re doing, says Courtney Grady, whose father died in 2018.
 Grady started posting daily letters to her father on her Instagram page, where most of her colleagues followed her.
 “I could write how I was actually doing on my Instagram in a letter to my dad, and my coworkers could see that and could know,” she says.
 “It gave me that outlet in the morning so that I could have a little bit more strength to grin and bear the work day.”

 Reed touches on another benefit of using social media to share grief: Doing so can help others who have experienced a similar loss feel less alone.
-“Any time that a difficult issue, behaviour, or experience is shared, it helps normalise that experience for other people who are going through it,” explains Pamela Rutledge, PhD, media psychologist and director of the Media Psychology Research Center.
+“Any time that a difficult issue, behavior, or experience is shared, it helps normalize that experience for other people who are going through it,” explains Pamela Rutledge, PhD, media psychologist and director of the Media Psychology Research Center.

 By sharing on social media, Reed was able to connect with other widows.
 She started “Mo Mondays,” inspired by the trend Man Crush Mondays, to post her thoughts and feelings surrounding his death at the start of each week.
 “That kind of caught on to where people were looking forward to seeing the pictures of us and the memories,” Reed says.
 “I felt like it allowed other people to grieve too, people that may have been holding it in and not wanting to express it.
 That was a huge part of my healing for me, being able to share those experiences.”
 Although Reed no longer posts an Instagram every single Monday, she has created a growing Facebook group for young widows in her area and started a podcast where she discusses grief along with other widows.
 She describes the community that’s blossomed as comforting.